BastiaanOlij/godot-xr-tools2/README.md

 Manually create the `addons/godot-xr-tools2` folder in your project and unzip the contents of Godot XR Tools 2 into that folder.

 ## Upgrading from Godot XR Tools v1

+> **WARNING** as we're not even close to feature parity, it is highly advisible to only use XR Tools v2 for new projects for now.

 Godot XR Tools 2 is **not** a drop in replacement for Godot XR Tools and if you have a project that far along we recommend not upgrading as you will need to do major refactoring.